HenrikBengtsson/matrixStats/revdep/problems.md

     This build time stamp is over a month old.
     ```

-# DPWeibull

-Version: 1.1

-## In both

-*   checking installed package size ...
+*   checking package dependencies ...
 NOTE
     ```
-      installed size is  5.1Mb
-      sub-directories of 1Mb or more:
-        libs   5.0Mb
+    Package suggested but not available for checking: ‘gmp’
     ```

-# dtree

-Version: 0.2.3

-## In both

-*   checking CRAN incoming feasibility ...
-NOTE
-    ```
-    Maintainer: ‘Ross Jacobucci <rcjacobuc@gmail.com>’

-    This build time stamp is over a month old.
-    ```

 # EasyqpcR

-Version: 1.18.0
+Version: 1.20.0

 ## In both